 Be it hiking, cycling, running, or spending time on the water, being active is often our favorite part of getting outside.
 But, we’ll confess, sometimes we find kicking back and relaxing at the end of the day most enjoyable.
 It’s then that you’ll see us reaching into our packs and digging out our hammocks.

 They’re lightweight, easy to pack, and comfortable for catnaps and overnight slumbers—ideal additions to your kit for nearly every adventure.
-We selected eight great options, at a variety of price points, that will elevate your camping, lounging, and sleeping.
+We selected eight great options, at a variety of price points, that will elevate your camping, sleeping, and lounging about while you share quotes about mountain adventures.

 Armed with the right tools, venturing out for the night really doesn’t call for much else.
 You could leave the tent behind but even that seems like a bit of a hassle.
 Hang the hammock and call it good.